sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-events/events.md

 linkTitle: "Events Reference"
 reference_title: "Events"
 type: "reference"
-description: "An event is a generic container that Sensu uses to provide context for checks and metrics.
-You can use events to represent the state of your infrastructure and create automated monitoring workflows.
-Read the reference doc to learn about events."
+description: "Use Sensu events, containers that provide context for check results, to represent the state of your infrastructure and create automated monitoring workflows."
 weight: 20
 version: "6.5"
 product: "Sensu Go"